A Nonlinear Approach to Dimension Reduction

 \paragraph{Technical contribution.}

 The main technical challenge is to keep both distortion and dimension under tight control.
-We use a relatively large number of the tools developed recently in the metric embeddings literature, combining them in a technically non-trivial manner that yields a rather strong outcome ($1+\veps$ distortion).
-Several of the tools we use are nonlinear, hence our approach can potentially be used to circumvent the limitation on linear embeddings observed by \cite{IN07}.
+We use a relatively large number of the tools developed recently in the metric embeddings literature, combining them in a manner that yields a rather strong outcome ($1+\veps$ distortion).
+Several of the tools we use are nonlinear, hence our approach can potentially be used to circumvent the limitation on linear embeddings pointed out by \cite{IN07}.

-Our results may also be viewed as partial progress towards Question \ref{q2}: Observe that Theorem \ref{thm:main} answers that question positively in the special case where also the square of the given Euclidean metric is known to be Euclidean (e.g. for all ultrametrics).
+Our results may also be viewed as partial progress towards Question \ref{q2}: Observe that Theorem \ref{thm:main} answers that question positively in the special case where also the square of the given metric is known to be Euclidean (e.g. ultrametrics satisfy this condition).
 Further, Theorem \ref{thm:simple1scale} achieves bounds that relax those required by Question \ref{q2}.
 Moreover, if the answer to Question \ref{q2} is negative (which is not unlikely), then our results may be essentially the closest alternative.